zapier/visual-builder/docs/_manage/account-and-team/add-team.md

 4. Click “Settings”
 5. Click the toggle to enable or disable self-serve join as Collaborator

-### Managing Eligible Email Domains for Self-Serve Collaborator Access
+### Manage eligible email domains for self-serve Collaborator access
 1. Log into the [Developer Platform](https://zapier.com/app/developer)
 2. Choose your integration
 3. In the "Manage" section on the left sidebar, click "Manage Team"